serenity-is/docs/tutorials/movies/adding_a_movie_kind_field.md

 ```txt
 Uncaught Can't find MovieTutorial.MovieDB.MovieKind enum type!
 ```

+> Whenever such a thing happens, please first check browser console for errors, before reporting it.

 This error is caused by MoveKind enumeration not available client side.
 We should run our T4 templates before executing our program.